liamchampton/liamchampton/README.md

 Quick Facts :rocket:

-- Currently working at [IBM](https://developer.ibm.com/) focusing on Golang in IBM Cloud
+- Currently working at [IBM](https://developer.ibm.com/) focusing on Golang in IBM Cloud, creating workshops and tutorials

 - Co-Host of the [Tech Jam podcast](https://techjam.dev)